OrganismalSystemsBiology/faster2/README.md

 |ID46770|MT|ES020-1-1-G6_4|2019/03/24| Yes| Right 4(C4)|

 * Device label: An identifier of the recording device.
 This must be same with the labels used in the data files.
-* Mouse group: The plot_summary.py calculates statistics (e.g. means) of mice in the same group.
+* Mouse group: The plot_summary.py calculates statistics according to this group.
-* Mouse ID: Label of the individual mice.
+* Mouse ID: Label of the individual animal.
-* DOB: Date of birth of the mouse
+* DOB: Date of birth of the animal.
-* Stats report: "Yes" or "No".
-If it is Yes, the mouse will be included in the statistics.
+* Stats. report: "Yes" or "No".
+If it is No, that record will be excluded from the statistics.
 * Note: Additional information.

-_Note_ The control group of mice should be placed first of the list, because the subsequent statistical analysis (plot_summary.py) assumes the first group of the list be the control group.
+_Note_ The **control** group of mice should be placed at first of the list.
+The summary.py assumes the first group of the list be the control group and performs the statistical analyses.

 ### Run FASTER2 script

 Then, run the sample_run.bat.
 The bat file executes four Python scripts.
-The first two scripts perform the main FASATER2 analysis (staging and basic summary statistics).
-This main process takes about a couple of minutes per mouse, depending on the input data format and size.
-The latter two scripts plot many graphs of voltage time-series and spectrums.
+The first two scripts perform the main FASATER2 analysis (i.e. staging and calculating the basic statistics).
+This main processes usually take just a couple of minutes per animal.
+The latter two scripts plot many graphs of voltage timeseries and spectrums.
 These scripts are optional but useful for human visual inspection.
-The plotting process takes about 60 minutes for 8 mice x 2 days recordings on a PC of moderate specs in the middle of 2020.
+The plotting process takes about one hour for 8 animal x 5 days recordings on a PC of moderate specs in 2022.

 ### Video
-As it is not feasible to have a huge video file with length of days, there are usually a set of multiple video clips (from minutes to hours) for each mouse.
-These video files need to be arranged in a folder of the corresponding mouse.
+As it is not feasible to have a huge video file with length of days, there are usually a set of multiple video clips (from minutes to hours) for each animal.
+These video files need to be arranged in a folder of the corresponding animal.
 Our viewr (signal_view) assumes that the set of folders be placed in the "video" folder in the FASTER2 folder.
 Also, the names of individual folders must be same with the device labels in mouse.info.csv.

 _note_ Each video file must contain a datatime in its file name to indicate when the file started recording.
 For example, the filename should be like: CAM-61E0-C1_2018-01-27_06-58-47.avi.